mas8022/top-react/README.md

 # top-react

-**`top-react`** is a powerful React library designed to enhance the performance and usability of SSR (Server-Side Rendering) in Next.js applications.
-It offers three key components:
+**`top-react`** is a powerful React library designed to enhance the performance, usability, and security of SSR (Server-Side Rendering) in Next.js applications.
+It offers several key components:

 ---

 ## Key Components

-1. **`ServerButton`**:
+1. **`ServerButton`**
-   - A specialized button component that handles form submissions in SSR environments, making it easier to trigger server-side actions directly from user interactions.
+   A specialized button component that handles form submissions in SSR environments, making it easier to trigger server-side actions directly from user interactions.

-2. **`Ue` Provider**:
+2. **`Ue` Provider**
-   - A performance-boosting provider that delays the rendering of its children until the user scrolls to the element, improving site speed.
+   A performance-boosting provider that delays the rendering of its children until the user scrolls to the element, improving site speed.
 It also displays a smooth animation if the content is slow to load, ensuring a great user experience even with weak internet connections.

-3. **`useLocalStorage` Hook**:
+3. **`useLocalStorage` Hook**
-   - A custom hook that allows you to store and persist state in `localStorage`, making it easy to maintain state across page reloads.
+   A custom hook that allows you to store and persist state in `localStorage`, making it easy to maintain state across page reloads.

+4. **`useSanitizeInput` Hook**
+   A custom hook that sanitizes input to enhance the security of your application by preventing XSS attacks and other injection vulnerabilities.

 ---